Symptoms & Signs of Dual Diagnosis & Co-Occurring Disorders

 - Strong cravings for a given substance

-- Continued substance intake even when this intake causes serious personal, social, school-related or work-related problems
+- Continued substance use causes serious personal, social, school-related or work-related problems

-A person with mild SUD has only two or three symptoms, while a person with severe SUD has at least six.
+A person with mild substance use disorder has only two or three symptoms, while a person with a severe case has at least six.
 Moderately affected individuals fall in the middle of these two extremes.

 Mental Health-Related Symptoms